stecavalli/auth-react-native-firebase/README.md

 ## ✨ Features

 - ✅ User registration with email and password
-- ✅ Store user data (username, first name, last name, email, photo Url) in Firestore
+- ✅ Store user data in Firestore
 - ✅ User login
 - ✅ User profile with displayable profile image
 - ✅ Edit profile (data and image)